 Day 1 Express yourself!
-Media and information experiences Day 2 Think twice!
-Identify manipulation, disinformation, and online gender-based violence Day 3 Trust yourself!
-Verify and safeguard your digital citizenship Opening (15-30 min) → Introductions → Overviews & rules Opening Opening b 0 Media- Minds°1 (60 min) → You and the media → Characteristics of Information → Persuasion techniques → Disinformation & OGBV°1 → To Trust or not to trust → Verification and safeguarding°1 Morning Break (15 min) Mor Media- Minds°2 (60 min) → Social media newsfeed → Fact vs. opinion → Disinformation & OGBV°2 → Harmful consequences → Verification and safeguarding°2 → Digital citizenship Break (15 min) Media- Moves (60 min) Communication Critical thinking Trust Lunch (45 min) Afternoon Media- Makers (105-120 min) Media production Media production Media production Aft∈ Closing (15-30 min) Conclusion Conclusion → Becoming a Multiplier → Conclusion & Evaluation two breaks in the morning (2 x 15 minutes) and a lunch break (45 minutes).
+Media and infor- mation experiences Day 2 Think twice!
+Identify manipulation, disinformation, and online genderbased violence Day 3 Trust yourself!
+Verification and safeguarding for your digital citizenship Day 4 Motivate others!
+Become a multiplier for media literacy Opening (15-30 min) → Introductions→ Overviews &amp; rules Opening Opening Opening Media- Minds°1 (45-60 min) → You and the media→ Characteristics of Information → Recognize manipulation→ Disinformation &amp; OGBV°1 → To Trust or not to trust→ Verification and safeguarding°1 → Don't look away→ Ideas for your activities ing Break/Lunch (15 min) Morning Media- Minds°2 (60 min) → Social media newsfeed→ Fact vs. opinion, Reality vs. AI → Disinformation &amp; OGBV°2→ Reasons, motives, consequences → Verification and safeguarding°2→ Digital citizenship → Designing your activities Break (15 min) Media- Moves (60 min) Communication Critical thinking Trust Motivate others Lunch (45 min) Afternoon Media- Makers (90-105 min) Media production Media production Media production Presentation of events for media literacy Aft Closure (15-30 min) Conclusion Conclusion Conclusion Evaluation, Conclusion break (45 minutes).
+The beginning, end and breaks of the media academy should be determined in close cooperation with the school or youth center.

-The approximate training time following this standard schedule is 7 hours per day, including should do an evaluation with the student at the end of the last day, choosing an appropriate evaluation method.
-In the project phase in 2023, the students were asked to give individual feedback (online or on a printed questionnaire) on four main questions: (1) What did you like?
+The approximate training time following this standard schedule is 7 hours per day, including two breaks in the morning (2 $\times$ 15 minutes) and a lunch teacher/trainer should do an evaluation with the student at the end of the last day, choosing an appropriate evaluation method.
+Therefore, the students are asked to give individual feedback (online or on a printed questionnaire) on four main questions: (1) What did you like?
 (2) What not so much?
 (3) What is your main takeaway? and (4) What did you want more of?